yangke-release/chucky-ng/README.md

 A hidden directory .joernIndex will be generated under the current directory(suppose it is $TEST).

-Configure the graph database server neo4j.
+Configure the graph database server [Neo4j](http://www.neo4j.org/).

-Assume $NEO4J_HOME is the install directory of your neo4j.
+Assume $NEO4J_HOME is the install directory of your Neo4j(Note that current joern only support 1.9.* version serials).
 Edit the file $NEO4J_HOME/conf/server.properties.
 Take neo4j-1.9.7 as an example, you should open the file neo4j-1.9.7/conf/neo4j-server.properties.
 Then change